eimamura/mcp/README.md

    - `word_count` (quick payload sizing helper)

 Use the sample as a base for building a real MCP server by replacing or expanding the toy tools with your own handlers.
+The `mcp` binary bundled with `mcp[cli]` remains available for running actual MCP servers/clients—our demo script was renamed to `mcp-demo` to avoid conflicts.